eddsalkield/site/_posts/2021-02-21-vibing_cat_synchroniser.markdown

 If you're interested in the code, take a look that the [repository](github.com/eddsalkield/vibing-cat-synchroniser/).
 It's built to be generic, so can handle non-vibing-cat overlays too!

-[^1]: A friend of mine, upon hearing about this project for the first time
+[^1]: A friend of mine, upon hearing about this project for the first time.
 [^2]: The library: https://github.com/CPJKU/madmom and documentation for the specific function: https://madmom.readthedocs.io/en/latest/modules/features/beats.html
 [^3]: Ideas on how to tell the difference between genuine pauses and beat breaks welcome.